eranco74/bootstrap-in-place-poc/README.md

 # Other notes

+* Default release image is registry.svc.ci.openshift.org/ci-ln-cvxm9pb/release:latest, you can override it using RELEASE_IMAGE env var.
+* **Make sure your pull secret contain auth for registry.svc.ci.openshift.org**
-Default release image is registry.svc.ci.openshift.org/ci-ln-cvxm9pb/release:latest, you can override it using RELEASE_IMAGE env var make will execute the openshift-installer with OPENSHIFT_INSTALL_EXPERIMENTAL_BOOTSTRAP_IN_PLACE_COREOS_INSTALLER_ARGS=/dev/vda if you’re running the installatin on a BM environment, it should be updated.
+* make will execute the openshift-installer with OPENSHIFT_INSTALL_EXPERIMENTAL_BOOTSTRAP_IN_PLACE_COREOS_INSTALLER_ARGS=/dev/vda
+* if you’re running the installation on a BM environment, it should be updated.